Vivien Crea: Career

-Crea assumed command of Coast Guard Atlantic Area on July 16, 2004.
+As a Vice Admiral, Crea assumed command of Coast Guard Atlantic Area on 16 July 2004.
 This post is the operational commander for all Coast Guard activities in an area of responsibility spanning five Coast Guard Districts, over 14,000000 sqmi covering the Eastern and Midwestern United States from the Rocky Mountains to Maine and Mexico, out across the Atlantic and through the Caribbean Sea, involving over 33,000 military and civilian employees, and 30,000 auxiliarists.
 She served concurrently as Commander, Coast Guard Defense Force East.